shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 *** General:
 1. What is the difference between ? and !! in null supression
 2. What is the use of getString in getResources and how does it get values?
+3. Understand where to cast the value and where the value must be initialised
+4. What is suppressing null type?
+5. What is wps setup and how is the info derived

 *** In the code DeviceListFragment:
 1. The code uses property access syntax - for settext and setvisibility